GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

 ### BuilderRecorder

-If the front-end selects BuilderRecorder mode for Builder (or it is a shader compile), then the Builder created by `BuilderContext::CreateBuilder` is a BuilderRecorder.
+The Builder created by `BuilderContext::CreateBuilder` is now always a BuilderRecorder.
 For each Create method, such as `CreateImageSample`, BuilderRecorder records the call in the IR at the insertion point as a call to an `lgc.call.*` method, in this example `lgc.call.image.sample`.
 Such a call is a varargs call, so BuilderRecorder only needs to overload the declarations by return